bin4rym4ge/diskWake/README.md

 If your script fails to run diskWake "~/bin/" may not be in your $PATHS bash variable. this may help:

 https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/

+If there is anoyher problem the file system diskWake is writing

 There is no error handeling yet.
 I might add that in the future.